AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Discussion and future directions

-One of the most promising applications of IL for iMD-VR is in computer-aided drug design (CADD)\cite{Walters2022}.
-CADD methods are being used within drug development to reduce the financial and temporal costs associated with the discovery, development and analysis of drug candidates.
-Sabe et al. \cite{sabe_current_2021} reported in 2021 that some form of CADD technique had been used in the development pipeline of more than 70 commercialised drugs.
-Where the target protein structure is known, MD simulations can be used to shortlist candidate molecules for potential bioactivity by calculating protein-ligand complex stability\cite{shaker_silico_2021}.
-However, simulating rare events such as ligand binding using MD still remains a challenge.
+One potential application of IL for iMD-VR is in computer-aided drug design (CADD) \cite{Walters2022}.
+CADD methods are being used within drug development to increase the efficiency of discovery, development and analysis of drug candidates \cite{sabe_current_2021}.
+Where the target protein structure is known, MD simulations can be used to shortlist candidate molecules for potential bioactivity by calculating protein-ligand complex stability \cite{shaker_silico_2021}.
+However, simulating ligand binding using MD remains a challenge due to the long simulation timescales required to simulate these rare events, and the associated computational cost.